Please call park.

 On weekends, visitors can explore the area’s past—and future—at Mill Creek Day Use Area on the east side of the park, where scientists are developing restoration science to heal the wounds of mid-20th century logging.

 Summer temperatures range from 40 - 80° F. Morning and evening fog is common.
-Winter 30–55 °F. With up to 100 inches of rainfall annually, dress for rain from November to May .
+Winter 30–55 °F. With up to 100 inches of rainfall annually, expect rain from November to May .

 Rules & Notifications